What we do

 In addition to the grand festival Jazzkaar in the spring and Jõulujazz (Christmas jazz) in the winter, MTÜ Jazzkaare Sõprade Ühing also organizes concert seasons Talvejazz (Winter jazz) and Sügisjazz (Autumn jazz).
 Talvejazz and Sügisjazz are concert seasons that feature local artists, their new projects, and intriguing jazz gems from Europe.

-The goal of Danske Jazz Award is to acknowledge the most active, professional, and creative jazz musicians in Estonia.
+The goal of Jazz Musician of the Year Award is to acknowledge the most active, professional, and creative jazz musicians in Estonia.
 Estonian citizens, residents, or ensembles will be evaluated who have stood out with their creative work in the last three years.
-From 2013, the award is called Danske Jazz Award.
+2013-2018, the award was called Danske Jazz Award.
 In 2007 – 2012, it bore the name Elion Jazz Award.

 The most important jazz award in Estonia has been won by:

 Mart Soo (2017) – guitar